6matko/bo-planner/README.md

 - Quickly open native "Set buy order" modal (via popup)
   - Price & amount fields will be automatically filled with your values
 - Manually add items from any page (via popup)
+- Quickly open "Set buy order" modal on all open SCM Listing pages via one button click
+- Shortcuts to open popup with settings and buy order modal (works only with enabled popup)

 ## Built With